magnus919/grilledcheese/README.md

 ## Instructions
 * If your cheeses aren't shredded and/or thinly sliced, do that first.
 * Place non-stick pan on stovetop, turn up to a low to low/medium heat.
-* Butter one side of the first piece of bread.
+* Place butter in pan and melt it, maybe add a little garlic salt.
-* Place buttered piece of bread butter side down on the pan.
+* Place piece of bread on the pan in the melted butter.
 * Smear a layer of guacamole on top side of bread in pan.
 * Add a layer of bacon, roughly covering the surface area of the bread.
 * Add a thin layer of cheese on top of the bacon.